jvit1/sentimentanalysis/README.md

 # Disclaimers
 It's important to note that API keys are not included in the repository for privacy reasons.
 I am proud to say that all code is original.
 With that being said, I am learning more everyday and I understand that the process I chose may not be the most efficient or effective.
+In addition, take the number of commits with a grain of salt.
+I use github more of a cloud than its true purpose, so I tend to make a bunch of commits as a way to back up my work.
 Thank you for reading!